knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Remove a looked-up value by the provided index from the collection.
+Removes a looked-up value by the provided index from the collection.